ckeditor/ckeditor4-docs/guides/dev/features/sharedspaces/README.md

 {@img sharedspaces_01.png}

-If, on the other hand, you only want to share some UI blocks and leave others to particular instances, you can use the settings like the following:
+If, on the other hand, you only want to share some UI elements and leave others to particular instances, you can use the settings like the following:

     config.sharedSpaces = {
         top: 'someElementId'